 CCNM is not responsible for loans arriving past the tuition due date.
-For this reason, promissory notes are available in your SONIS portal: Forms > Registration Documents > Promissory Note.
+For this reason, promissory notes are available in the MYCCNM Student Portal.
 Any delays relating to processing and advancing of loans beyond the promissory note extension are the student's responsibility.
+The first tuition payment as entered on the promissory note is due no later than 30 days after the term start, even if you do not receive the funds expected from a government student loan.

-Promissory notes are a financial document that represents a written promise by one party (the issuer or maker) to pay another party (the payee) a specific sum of money, either on demand or at a specified future date.
+Promissory notes are a financial document that represents a written promise by one party (the payer) to pay another party (the payee) a specific sum of money, either on demand or at a specified future date.